Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

 \subsubsection{Key BC Topologies}

-As shown in Fig.~\ref{BCfig}, there are two key BC topologies: monostatic and bistatic.
-In traditional or monostatic backscatter systems, the transmitter and receiver are integrated, e.g., in RFID, while they are separate in bistatic systems.\footnote{Note that the term ``backscatter'' may not be accurate for the bistatic architecture since the signal does not necessarily scatters back, but toward the receiver. } The latter implementation offers \cite{Xu.2018}: \begin{itemize} \item Temporal flexibility: The tag has additional time slots to transmit data rather than being restricted to waiting for a single reader's protocol-bound inquiry.
+As shown in Figure~\ref{BCfig}, there are two key BC topologies: monostatic and bistatic.
+In traditional or monostatic backscatter systems, the transmitter and receiver are integrated, e.g., in RFID, while they are separate in bistatic systems.\footnote{Note that the term ``backscatter'' may not be accurate for the bistatic architecture since the signal does not necessarily scatters back, but toward the receiver.} The latter implementation offers \cite{Xu.2018}: \begin{itemize} \item Temporal flexibility: The tag has additional time slots to transmit data rather than being restricted to waiting for a single reader's protocol-bound inquiry.
 This allows the backscatter tag (functioning as a sensor node) to transmit the sensory data immediately upon availability, which might be crucial in many sensing scenarios. \item Spatial flexibility: The position of the receivers can be optimized.
-Moreover, the spatial deployment of backscatter tags can be quite flexible in urban and metropolitan areas with high ambient RF APD, while in other scenarios, dedicated transmitter(s) can be strategically placed in optimal locations to balance the scalability and performance of backscatter tags. \item Technology flexibility: A variety of excitation signals can be exploited since the transmitters can be available ambient RF sources, e.g., TV or frequency modulation (FM) radio towers, cellular base stations (BSs), and Wi-Fi access points, from anywhere, while several modulation schemes may be supported. \end{itemize} Due to the above, bistatic BC technology has become increasingly popular in recent times.
-Notice that the transmitter(s) and receiver(s) may not be completely independent entities in bistatic systems, but they may cooperate.
+Moreover, the spatial deployment of backscatter tags can be quite flexible in urban and metropolitan areas with high ambient RF APD, while in other scenarios, dedicated transmitter(s) can be strategically placed in optimal locations to balance the scalability and performance of backscatter tags. \item Technology flexibility: A variety of excitation signals can be exploited, e.g., from ambient RF sources such as TV or frequency modulation (FM) radio towers, cellular BSs, and WiFi access points, while several modulation schemes may be supported. \end{itemize} Due to the above, bistatic BC technology has become increasingly popular.
+Notice that the transmitter(s) and receiver(s) may not be independent entities in bistatic systems, but they may cooperate.
 For instance, the authors in \cite{Katanbaf.2020} propose for them to share link settings and metrics to improve the BC link performance.
 Nevertheless, cooperation is not possible in the case of ambient BC systems.